haier-iot/cloud-api/en-us/DevicesStandard-EuropeanEnvironment.md

 **Device information modification**</br>
 1、The device management service standard version can be used to modify device-related attributes and information, including updating location information, adding device brand information, and updating device aliases.</br>

+### Application scenario
+The device management service (standard version) mainly implements the basic management services related to the smart connected device, such as binding the user to the device, unbinding the device, and obtaining the user device list for the developed application.

 ## Public structure description